PrefectHQ/prefect-helm/Readme.md

 ## Contributing

 Contributions to the Prefect Helm Charts are always welcome!
-We welcome your help, whether it's adding new functionality, tweaking documentation, or anything in between.
+We welcome your help - whether it's adding new functionality, tweaking documentation, or anything in between.

 ### Documentation